cllei12/cllei12/README.md

 ### 👋 This is *Lei*

-🌱 Current graduate student of USC Viterbi. ✌️ Trojans, fight on!
+🌱 Current graduate student of USC Viterbi. ✌️ Trojans, fight on!</br>
 👀 Love 🏀.
-My favorite player is *Chirs Paul*.
+My favorite player is *Chirs Paul*. </br>

-📫 Contact me: caolei@usc.edu / lei_cao2@outlook.com
+📫 Contact me: caolei@usc.edu / leicao.usc@outlook.com </br>

 <!---
 - 💞️ I’m working on finding a SDE job, the latest goal is a 2022 summer internship